-To further increase its visibility, the EIT will focus its 2024 EIT Community activities communications activities on raising external stakeholders' awareness of the EIT Community activities and achievements by implementing its Communications Strategy of greater transparency and openness.
+To further increase its visibility, the EIT will focus its 2025 EIT Community communications activities on raising external stakeholders' awareness of the EIT Community activities and achievements by implementing its Communications Strategy.

-The 2024 EIT Awards will be organised to provide the EIT with opportunities for targeted and impactful communication.
-They will also showcase the EIT's success by increasing the visibility of stakeholder interactions and idea exchange within the EIT Community.
+The 2026 EIT Awards, to provide the EIT with opportunities for targeted and impactful communication, will be prepared in 2025.
+They will showcase the EIT's success by increasing the visibility of stakeholder interactions and idea exchange within the EIT Community.